06-main-dossier.md - BDS-1000 Corporate Dossier: Asda Stores Ltd

 Mechanism of Involvement

-Additional Israeli-origin dependencies assessed as plausible but unconfirmed include:
+Three further Israeli-origin dependencies were assessed as plausible but unconfirmed by the Digital audit:

-Trax Retail (shelf analytics): A Path to Purchase Institute publication reported Trax âwon the Asda partnershipâ for in-store shelf analytics.
-Trax has Israeli founders and Israeli R&D origins but is now domiciled in Singapore.
-No Asda corporate statement or Trax press release confirming a live deployment has been identified.3637
+- Trax Retail (shelf analytics, Israeli-founded, now Singapore-domiciled): A September/October 2024 trade publication reported Trax âwon the Asda partnershipâ for in-store shelf analytics.
+No Asda corporate statement or Trax press release confirming a live deployment has been identified.
+Status: plausible, unconfirmed.

 Counter-Arguments and Evidence Limits